Can LLMs Learn by Teaching for Better Reasoning? A Preliminary Study: M2

 If the units digit of $X$ is 6, then $X$ must be 8 or 11 or... and so on.
 However, if $X$ is 2 more than a multiple of 3, then $X$ cannot be 8 or 11 or... because the units digit of 8 or 11 or... is not the same as the units digit of a number that is 4 more than a multiple of 5.

 Therefore, the units digit of $X$ must be 1.
 In this case, $X$ must be 1 or 4 or 7 or... and so on.
-Since $X$ is 2 more than a multiple of 3, the smallest possible value of $X$ is $\boxed{4}$. \end{addmargin} \end{codeexample}
+Since $X$ is 2 more than a multiple of 3, the smallest possible value of $X$ is $\boxed{4}$.